LaoWater/LaoWater/README.md

 Fears alchemized into curiosities.
 Fails into treasured lessons of the past.
-Inneficient, jumping around Mind into a Clear, Focused, Content Mind.
+An Inneficient, jumping around Mind -> into a Clear, Focused, Content Mind.

 I've spent countless nights learning - amazed how the Computer World mirrors the Human Mind - in living experiences rather than in thoery & words.
 After taking the Harvard CS50 course to refresh my knowledge, i was drawned towards the **AI Revolution: The Neural Networks.**